Safe and Sound Protocol

 On going monitoring and tailoring of listening program

 Whether you choose in person, remote or independent listening, your provider will monitor your progress, send weekly emails to check in and make adjustments to your program as needed.
+You will feel supported with SSP the whole way.
 This cost is included with access to the platform.